Arnold Alahverdian (Ph.D. Candidate)

 - Advisor: Matthew P. Canepa

 Ileana de Giuseppe received her B.A.
 (Summa cum laude) in Cultural Heritage from Alma Mater Studiorum University of Bologna (Ravenna) and M.A.
 (Summa cum laude) in History, Preservation and Enhancement of the Artistic and Archaeological Heritage and Landscape, with a specialization in Archaeology).
-Ileana has excavated for several seasons at Persepolis with the Italian-Iranian project at Tol-e Ajori as well as numerous sites throughout the Mediterranean.
-Her research focuses on problems of the materiality, visuality and practices of transculturation in changing identities across the lands of the former Achaemenid after Alexander.
+Ileana has excavated for several seasons at Persepolis with the Italian-Iranian project at Tol-e Ajori as well as numerous sites throughout the Mediterranean and has worked as a curatorial intern at the Smithsonian's Museum of Asian Art.
+Her dissertation "The Practice of Everyday Life in Hellenistic Asia" is an archaeology 'from the ground up' that focuses on problems of the materiality, visuality and practices of transculturation in changing identities across the lands of the former Achaemenid after Alexander.

 Mark Gradoni (Ph.D.
 Candidate)